Schossi/CityBuilderWeb/_pages/manual/howto/scratch.md

 * Add a HousingPlaceholderComponent to H0
   * Assign H1 as the Prefab
 * Add a HousingComponent to H1,H2,H3
-  * In PopulationHousings add a single entry that uses the Population Object and the count below
+  * In PopulationHousings add a single entry that uses the Population Object and the counts 20, 35, 50

 ### Walkers
 {:.no_toc}